Insights | Practical leadership and team thinking

 • We don’t have a shared language to describe them

 Saying “I’m good with people” or “I get things done” doesn’t really capture your energy, your style, or the ways you make a difference.
+True strengths go deeper.
+They reflect how you think, relate, respond, and thrive even in challenging situations.

 See also: What Is a Strengths-Based Approach